Event organisers summary guide

 Apply to hold an event

 You should make an application to hold an event by completing the event application form.
-You should make your application at least 12 weeks before the event.
+You must make your application at least 90 days before the event.
 Our Event Manager will advise you, after reading your application, whether it is necessary to enter into a Licence to Occupy the Council’s Land before you can proceed with your event.
 You may need to make additional separate applications to other departments and agencies to gain the appropriate licences and permissions to hold your event.

 Event application form